This EIP does three things:

 signature_info

-typeAs each algorithm has unique properties, i.e. signature recovery and key sizes, a object is needed to hold every permutation of every possible key and signature.
-A bytearray of dynamic size would be able to achieve this goal, this does lead to a DoS vector which the Gas penalties section solves along with the MAX_SIZE
+typeAs each algorithm has unique properties, e.g. signature recovery and key sizes, the object needs to hold every permutation of every possible signature and additional recovery information.
+A bytearray of a dynamic size would be able to achieve this goal.
+However, this leads to a DoS vector which the Gas penalties section solves along with the MAX_SIZE

 parameter.